 This is an awkward thing to behold.
 You meet bourgeois, well-travelled Israelis, and oftentimes the most they can tell you about modern Europe is its orientation toward Jews and Israel, or the skiing, or the prices (especially the prices).
-The most they can tell you about Americans is that we tend to overpay unreflectively, that we haven’t any good, fresh bread, that we act nice but we’re just pretending.
+The most they can tell you about Americans is that we tend to overpay unreflectively, that we haven’t any good, fresh bread, that we act friendly but we’re just pretending.
 The most they can tell you about Babel or Kafka or Einstein is that they were Yidden.
 They smart at any notion that breaches the nationalist programing they received in primary school.
 It isn’t that they disagree; they can’t fathom such things.
 They’re in step with the most liberal current ideas about sexuality, abreast of the very latest technology.
 They insist that their country is on the front line of the West and of modernity in a benighted corner of the globe with a rich, Western heritage that only they, through hard luck and gumption, are suited to defend.
 Yet with the exception of a handful of times and places in the Western experience where Jews were heavily involved, their upbringing has utterly de-emphasized nearly every benchmark that otherwise lends commonality to the identities and intellectual traditions of the West across dozens of other cultures and languages.

 Of course, Keret is of above-average worldliness, which is why I referenced him.
 The hucksters and harpies who populate his pages make the mundane maddening to an extent no other Israeli writer has achieved.
 His fiction bears traces of Chekhov’s influence, and it entirely lacks the deadening mimicry of America that one so often finds along the bourgeois cutting edge of other highly modern, marginally Western societies.
 But the overwhelming sense one gets from his work is the reemergence of an ancient cast of misanthropes who’ve nothing but flagrant disregard for all the rich commotion that has been taking place, aboveground, without them.